Kazuya Mishima: Other media

 Kazuya is the protagonist in the 1998 original video animation (OVA) Tekken: The Motion Picture.
 As in the Tekken game series, he is thrown off a cliff at a young age by Heihachi and saved by a deal with the devil.
 Kazuya becomes bent on revenge against Heihachi and enters the King of Iron Fist Tournament to confront him.
 Jun Kazama repeatedly implores him not to kill his father; after Kazuya defeats Heihachi, Jun destroys the devil's influence and restores his kind, compassionate self.
 He spares Heihachi's life and fathers Jin with Jun, but is not seen after the tournament's conclusion.
 Kazuya is voiced by Kazuhiro Yamaji in the original Japanese version and Adam Dudley in the English dub.
 He is also featured in the Tekken Forever and Tekken Saga comics.
 In the Titan comic, Kazuya briefly faces his son before assaulting the Mishima corporation.

 Played by Ian Anthony Dale, he is the antagonist in the 2009 live-action film Tekken.
-Kazuya is Heihachi's right-hand man at Tekken Corporation, hoping to take over his father's company.
-Impatient with Heihachi's compassion for Jin, he overthrows him and orders his execution (although Heihachi persuades the soldier to spare him).
+In this version, Kazuya bears no resemblance to his video game counterpart, instead sporting slicked back hair and a Van Dyke beard, and is revealed to have fathered Jin Kazama by raping Jun.
+Kazuya is Heihachi's right-hand man at Tekken Corporation, hoping to take over his father's company, and is directly responsible for an attack on Jin and Jun's home where Jun is killed, leading Jin to seek revenge by entering the tournament.
+Impatient with Heihachi's compassion for Jin, he overthrows him and orders his execution (although Heihachi intimidates the soldier into sparing him).
 After Jin wins the tournament, Kazuya challenges him to a one-on-one duel.
-Initially defeating Jin, Kazuya is critically wounded; however, Jin refuses to kill him because of their blood relation and lets him live in shame.
+Initially defeating Jin, Kazuya is critically wounded; however, Jin refuses to kill him because of their blood relation and leaves him to live in shame.
 Japanese-American martial artist-actor Kane Kosugi played Kazuya in the 2014 prequel, Tekken 2: Kazuya's Revenge.
 An amnesiac after experiments by his father, Kazuya spends the movie fighting until he regains his memory.

 He is present in the CGI-animated film Tekken: Blood Vengeance, an alternate version of the events between Tekken 5 and Tekken 6; Kazuya, an antagonist, faces his father and son and is defeated by the latter.
 Played by Kefi Abrikh, he appears in the live-action short film Tekken Tag Tournament 2.
 His role in the franchise is also told in the novel, Tekken: The Dark History of Mishima.